molinav/docker-pyenv/README.md

 # Docker-PyEnv

-This repository creates GNU/Linux Docker images with a specific Python version using PyEnv.
+This repository creates GNU/Linux Docker images with a specific Python version using [PyEnv].
 Current tested base images include [Ubuntu 20.04], [CentOS 7] and [openSUSE 15.3].

 ## Features

-The additional layers provide the following libraries:
+The images provide the following libraries:

 - GCC and GFortran.
 - BLAS and LAPACK.